 However, if work and family commitments won’t permit you the luxury of travelling out of season, your best bet is to stick to the coast in the summer.
 Here you’ll benefit from cool ocean breezes and only ever find yourself staggering distance from a refreshing dip.

 If you’re worried about overcrowded tourist resorts, the good news is there are plenty of lovely coastal towns dotted around Spain and away from the masses.

-In Andalucia, the stunning, blue flag beaches of Almeria’s expansive national parkland are a fantastic spot to spend a beach break.
+In Andalucia, the stunning, blue flag beaches of Almeria’s expansive natural parkland are a fantastic spot to spend a beach break.
 Tucked away beaches such as Playa de Los Muertos are mostly frequented by Spanish families, providing you with a glimpse of authentic Spain.